mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

 - Digital audio quality
   - Proportional to the amount of data and determined by the sampling rate and number of sample bits
   - Increasing the amount of data improves sound quality
-    - Same as the original sound : Audio data must not be compressed
+    - Same as the original sound: Audio data must not be compressed
-    - Similar to the original sound : Compresses and uses audio data
+    - Similar to the original sound: Compresses and uses audio data
 <br />
 - Compression of audio data
-  - Lossy compression : Take the loss of information and minimize the amount of data
+  - Lossy compression: Take the loss of information and minimize the amount of data
-  - Lossless compression : Suppresses information loss as much as possible and maintains the highest sound quality
+  - Lossless compression: Suppresses information loss as much as possible and maintains the highest sound quality
 <br />
 - Various audio file formats
   - Digital audio data exists in various file formats depending on the compression method for storage or transmission on a storage medium